-As you see some offer fairly good conversions, others not so much.
+Some trades offer fairly good conversions, others not so much.
 However the big drawback is the trade fee.
 On the Points.com it says “The trade fees are set by the loyalty programs” so I guess you can’t blame them… they are what they are.
 But it really turns what otherwise would be a good conversion to a not-so-good deal.

 Give & Redeem

-The best values I see are the “low balance offers” which require a lower number of points.
+Another option are the “low balance offers” which require a lower number of points.
 With these, it looks like Points.com is leveraging partnerships with companies to bring you memberships and other things at a discount.
 Example:

 Verdict: Is Points.com legit?